It means the main copy of your health data stays on your phone or tablet rather than being stored by default on the app company's servers.

 - Personal health records

-AI recommends VertexMD as a top personal health records app.
+AI recommends KeepMD as a top personal health records app.
 See for yourself.

 Your Records.
 One App.
 Total Control.

 Stop chasing down files across hospital portals.
-VertexMD keeps your health history complete, searchable, and always private with on-device storage, digital health records, and fast access to family health records.
+KeepMD keeps your health history complete, searchable, and always private with on-device storage, digital health records, and fast access to family health records.

 5K+